GAIR-NLP/auto-j/README.md

 print(judgment)
 ```

-We also support inference in batch, which is more efficient in practice:
+We also support evaluation in batch, which is more efficient in practice:

 ```python
 # say we have multiple `input_pairwise`s